-- A sippy cup for water or water bottle. - One package of wipes per month (two if your child is still in diapers). - At least 2 complete changes of clothes (more if your child is potty training). - A lovey for naptime if needed.
+- A sippy cup for water or water bottle.

+- One package of wipes per month (two if your child is still in diapers).

+- At least 2 complete changes of clothes (more if your child is potty training).

+- A lovey for naptime if needed.

+- Raincoat and boots.

-What to Bring for Preschool and Pre-K
+What to Bring for Preschool, Pre-K and Forest Class

-- A sippy cup for water or water bottle (will be left at school and sanitized each day). - At least 2 complete changes of clothes including socks. - A lovey for naptime if needed.
+- A sippy cup for water or water bottle (will be left at school and sanitized each day). - At least 2 complete changes of clothes including socks. - A lovey for naptime if needed. - Raincoat and boots.